augustobmoura/asdf-devtools/README.md

   we don't need to make things work automagicaly or expect to all problems and setups to work
-- Well explained and auditable, again, the user base should be familiarized with system tools, and the project being able to be read and understood is crucial
+- Well explained and auditable, again, the user base should be familiarized with system tools, and being able to read and understand is a crucial feature

 ## Installation